JanetRossini/coaster/journal.md

 We will both need to remember to pull from GitHub, and of course should also note via email when we have pushed something that needs pulling.
 I do not think that PyCharm will warn us if someone else has pushed.
 We'll find out.
+Hopefully with good news.